Cycling Sonora Pass East.

 This is the less traveled and less known of the Sonora Pass climbs.
-However, this hidden climbing jewel has some serious pop to it - perhaps even more difficult (if you just consider the climb segments and eliminate the .6 to .7 of flat along the ascent).
+However, this hidden climbing jewel has some serious pop to it.
+It is perhaps even more difficult (if you just consider the climb segments and eliminate the 0.6 to 0.7 of flat along the ascent).
 The first and last miles of this climb exceed 10% (see elevation grid, below) and there are 5 8+% segments along this bruiser.